superfly/fly/README.md

 ### 2. Create an app

-Make sure you've created your fly app for your account with `fly apps create [name]` (name is optional)
+Make sure you've created your fly app for your account with `fly apps:create [name]` (name is optional)

 Set your `app` property in your `.fly.yml`